To provide recommendations, a tracking process needs to collect user behavior on the customer's site. The most popular user events are:

 The "categorypath" parameter offers the possibility to provide category-based recommendations without an explicit export of the structure of a customer's website.
 If enabled by Ibexa, it is used for on-the-fly updating of item categories.
 If an item is moved to another category, it is handled as present in both categories until the old category ages out or is forcibly deleted.
 Multiple category locations of an item (multi-homing) are therefore possible.

-When you import your own item metadata by using the recommendation engine import interface, you might choose to not provide the category path in the Click event.
+When you import your own item metadata by using the Personalization server import interface, you might choose to not provide the category path in the Click event.
 Category path is required by default, contact Ibexa to change the default configuration.

-Events are forwarded to the recommendation engine with HTTP or HTTPS requests (or RESTful-Requests.
+Events are forwarded to the Personalization server with HTTP or HTTPS requests (or RESTful-Requests.
 Both GET and POST methods are allowed for the event tracking.
 Make sure that all embedded and query string parameters are URL encoded and do not use a backslash [encoded as %5C].

 When the end user opens an item/article detail, a Click events is sent.
 The Click event often provides additional information about the category structure of the website.